Planning a wedding is often stressful – try planning three options for the same day, just in case! Let us help you!

 How to plan moving forward?

-Based on all of the reading, consulting with local lawmakers and their representatives, as well as experts in weddings all over the nation, we can tell you that due to economic impacts as well as COVID-19 itself, we expect weddings to continue to be impacted by COVID-19 for at least a year.
+Based on all of the reading, consulting with local lawmakers and their representatives, as well as experts in weddings and travel, all over the nation, we can tell you that due to economic impacts as well as COVID-19 itself, we expect weddings to continue to be impacted by COVID-19 for at least two years.
 We will update this page with just facts we know, as they become available.

 You have a lot to think about: